fermyon/developer/content/spin/serverless-ai-hello-world.md

 auth_token = "<AUTO_GENERATED_TOKEN>"
 ```

-In the root of your Spin app directory, create a file named `runtime-config.toml` and paste the runtime-config generated in the previous step
+In the root of your Spin app directory, create a file named `runtime-config.toml` and paste the runtime-config generated in the previous step.

 Now you are ready to test the Serverless AI app locally, using a GPU that is running in the cloud.
 To deploy the app locally you can use `spin up` (or `spin watch`) but with the following flag: